How to Watch the Green Bay Packers 2020–2021

 Hulu + Live TV is best for Packers and on-demand fans

 Our second live TV streaming service suggestion is easily Hulu + Live TV.
-For about $5 less than YouTube TV, you can get CBS, FOX, and NBC so you never miss a Packers snap.
+For for the same prices as YouTube TV, you can get CBS, FOX, and NBC so you never miss a Packers snap.

-But let us highlight some ups and downs of Hulu Live compared to YouTube TV to see which service is perfect for you:
+But let us highlight some ups and downs of Hulu Live compared to YouTube TV to see if this service is perfect for you:

 - Hulu Live has 20 channels fewer than YouTube TV.